Professor Nancy Leveson

 The research will determine if the current evaluation framework can be made more efficient and more effective by the addition of these new tools and identify which aspects of the current framework might benefit.
 It will also demonstrate how the new tools can fit within the existing NRC regulatory framework for validating retrofit of old plants and certification of new designs that include safety-related digital systems.
 While STPA has been used on other complex systems, it has not yet been applied to reactor control systems.
 The research will demonstrate whether the use of STPA could be an effective method (at the “guidance” level) to meet the requirements set by NRC regulation.

-Mario is visiting from the Technical University of Vienna and works in computer science.
+Mario visited from the Technical University of Vienna and works in computer science.

 Filmon is part of the SAVED project at the Instituto Superior Tecnico in Portugal, which is part of the MIT-Portugal program.
 His thesis, which is under the supervision of Prof. Jose Viegas, involves developing a systems approach to eliminate or mitigate the impact of ‘driving errors’ on motorways by using the driving competence and performance of drivers to limit their driving degree of freedom, i.e., “Driver Competence and Performance-Responsive Traffic Management Scheme”.

-During his stay at MIT, he is working on the policy side of SAVED, the legal and institutional issues related to restricting the driving degree of freedom of drivers.
+During his stay at MIT, he worked on the policy side of SAVED, the legal and institutional issues related to restricting the driving degree of freedom of drivers.

-Andrei is a short term visitor from the Technion in Israel.
+Andrei was a short term visitor from the Technion in Israel.